digital-asset/daml-katacoda/fundamental-concepts/choices-role-pattern/4_role_pattern.md

 user.
 The capabilities need to be active as long as the user exists on the system.
 In Daml, the role is given by a contract such as `User` and the capabilities by its non-consuming choices.

-For example, we could extend our `User` contract of the `create-daml-app` with another capability with an additional choice:
+For example, we could extend our `User` contract of the `create-daml-app` by adding the `CreateSpecialOffer` choice below the `SendMessage` choice:

 <pre class="file" data-target="clipboard">
     nonconsuming choice CreateSpecialOffer: ContractId SpecialOffer